Learning objective

 Sounds like... being able to communicate fully and openly about preventing infection and unwanted pregnancy.

-3. On the second sheet, students independently complete the T-chart for an adolescent who is not prepared and not ready for making the choices related to having sexual intercourse.
+2. On the second sheet, students independently complete the T-chart for an adolescent who is not prepared and not ready for making the choices related to having sexual intercourse.
+Ensure students incorporate social and emotional elements using thought bubbles and feelings vocabulary and consider the influence that alcohol and other drugs may have upon choices made.

 3-2-1 Reflection